 Finding a Way to Commemorate Your Loss

-On October 15th, every year, you can join others to remember the child lost.
+Every October, you can join others to remember the child lost.
 Ask your family and friends to join you to remember.
 Find a positive way to commemorate your loss.
 You could:

 - Plant a tree in remembrance of your child